Israel says David's Sling missile interceptor passes new test

 The latest test comes at a time of renewed Israeli threats to attack Iran should it continue to resist international pressure to shut nuclear projects with bomb making potential.

-Iran, which says its nuclear program is peaceful, resumes talks with world powers in Geneva on Wednesday.
+Iran, which says its nuclear programme is peaceful, resumes talks with world powers in Geneva on Wednesday.

 David’s Sling downed a “short-range ballistic missile” in the morning trial in south Israel, the Defence Ministry said.